Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \section{Results}

 \textbf{Notes}:

-\textit{ \textbf{1)} The community structure presented in this section, corresponds to communities found by the algorithm Walktrap Community \citep{pons2006computing} that satisfied the \textbf{criterion 2}, described in methods \textbf{Subsection V}.
-Vertexes belonging to communities which did not satisfied this criterion, were represented in white in the pictures.}\\
+\textit{ \textbf{1)} The community structure presented in this section corresponds to communities found by the algorithm Walktrap Community \citep{pons2006computing} that satisfied the \textbf{criterion 2}, described in methods \textbf{Subsection V}.
+Vertexes belonging to communities that did not fulfill this criterion were represented in white in the pictures.}\\

-\textit{\textbf{2)} The communities presented in the figures correspond to regions highly integrated functionally, the vertexes being densely connected to themselves and less densely connected to other vertexes of the network.
-They indicate the presence of highly integrated and segregated neural processes, and not simply ``active'' or ``inactive'' areas.}
+\textit{\textbf{2)} The communities presented in the figures correspond to regions highly integrated functionally, with the vertexes being densely connected to themselves and less densely connected to other vertexes of the network.
+They indicate the presence of highly integrated and segregated neural processes and not simply ``active'' or ``inactive'' areas.}